 The pipe organ at Saint Andrew's consists of a variety of new and existing components designed specifically for the sanctuary.
 This rebuilt, re-voiced, and enlarged Reuter pipe organ was installed by Philip J. Swartz.
 It is a custom-fitted organ, housed in the two front chambers and rear antiphonal chamber.
 A total of 4,100 pipes arranged into 57 voices in 5 divisions (Great, Swell, Choir, Pedal, Antiphonal) are controlled via a digital microprocessor in the 3-manual console on the chancel.
 The model for constructing the organ was based on "American Classic" organs by E.M.
 Skinner, as well as European organs dating back as far as the 1600's.

 Liturgical colors have an instructive purpose and point us to the life of Christ and the great acts of redemptive history.
 These colored hangings, called paraments, are seen on the pulpit, communion table, and lectern.
 White represents purity.
 It is displayed for festivals of the Lord Jesus, primarily used in celebrating Christmas and Easter.
 Blue represents hope, expectation, confidence, and anticipation.
 It is displayed during Advent.
 Purple represents royalty, repentance, and suffering.
 It is displayed during Lent, a time of preparation and penitence.
 Black represents death and mourning and is displayed on Good Friday.
 Red represents the fire of the Holy Spirit and Pentecost.
-On Good Friday it signifies the blood of Christ, and it also signifies the blood of the martyrs.
-It is also displayed for All Saints Day.
 Green represents spiritual growth and world missions.
 It is displayed during “ordinary time,” which is the period from Pentecost to the beginning of Advent and the period from Epiphany to the beginning of Lent.